edwardchalstrey1/fragmented_genome_with_snps/README.md

 Creating a model genome
 --------------------

-Running: **ruby [arabidopsis_c4_w_snps.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/master/arabidopsis_c4_w_snps.rb) dataset_name** will generate a new model genome of that name based on Arabidopsis chromosome 4 and the experiment detailed above, in fragmented_genome_with_snps/arabidopsis_datasets.
+Running: **ruby [create_model_genome.rb](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/create_model_genome.rb) ARGV[0] = dataset_name** will generate a new model genome of that name based on Arabidopsis chromosome 4 and the experiment detailed above, in fragmented_genome_with_snps/arabidopsis_datasets.
 This includes a FASTA file with the sequences of each fragment, and a VCF file with the SNPs on each fragment.
 In the INFO field of the VCF, each SNP has been given an allele frequency (AF).
 Heterozygous SNPs will generally have AF = ~0.5, and homozygous AF = ~1.0, but this will vary with pooled data.
 In the model, each SNP has been given an allele frequency of exactly 0.5 or 1.0.
+The methods used to create these files are in the [ModelGenome class](https://github.com/edwardchalstrey1/fragmented_genome_with_snps/blob/ratio/lib/arabidopsis_c4_w_snps.rb).

 Why not use real data straight away?
  - With model data, I know the location of the causative mutation and the correct order of the fragments.
 This means I can tell whether or not my algorithm works.